 Our 2K-4th grade students participate in age appropriate art in preparation for the SWTJC Creative Arts Contest.
 From developing fine motor skills to experimenting with color and texture, students enjoy learning though art!

 Library and STEAM

-Students attend library once a week and STEAM classes twice a week.
-During library students enjoy listening to and acting out stories, finding that just right book, and having time for silent reading.
+Students attend library twice a week and STEAM classes once a week.
+During library students enjoy listening to and acting out stories, finding that just-right book, and having time for silent reading.

 Students attend STEAM twice a week.
 During STEAM, students work on science, technology, engineering, arts, and mathematics skills.
 This year we are incorporating coding and robotics into our STEAM program.